grannybter/core-kit/README.md

 ## Configure Stripe

-To start developing your SaaS application, we'll need to configure Stripe to handle test payments.
-For the following steps, make sure you have the ["Test Mode" toggle](https://stripe.com/docs/testing) switched on.
+In order to begin developing your SaaS application, it is necessary to set up Stripe to process test payments.
+To ensure successful completion of the subsequent steps, please ensure that you have activated the "Test Mode" toggle as outlined in [Stripe's documentation](https://stripe.com/docs/testing).

 ### Configure webhook

-We need to configure the webhook pictured in the architecture diagram above.
-This webhook is the piece that connects Stripe to your Vercel Serverless Functions.
+It is necessary to set up the webhook depicted in the architecture diagram above, as this component serves as the bridge connecting Stripe to your Vercel Serverless Functions.

 1. Click the "Add Endpoint" button on the [test Endpoints page](https://dashboard.stripe.com/test/webhooks).
 1. Set the endpoint URL to `https://your-deployment-url.vercel.app/api/webhooks`.